vanessa-dev/vanessa-dev/README.md

 ##

-> Você sabe nadar ?
-Não, mas sei aprender. ~Meri( 2 anos ).
+> Do you known to swim?
+No, but i know how to learn.~Meri( 2 anos ).
 >
-> Aqueles que alcançam seus objetivos não são aqueles que não caem, mas sim aqueles que não desistem!
+> Those catch up their goals aren't those who do not fall, but those who do not give up!